-The Company measures loss allowance of financial assets measured at amortised cost using the expected credit loss ("ECL") model, which requires an ongoing measurement of credit risk associated with a financial asset.
-It is subject to a number of key parameters and assumptions, including the estimates of probability of default, loss given default and discount rate, adjustments for forward-looking information and other adjustment factors.
+The Company measures loss allowance of financial assets measured at amortised cost, amounts due from related parties and other receivables using the expected credit loss ("ECL") model, which requires an ongoing measurement of credit risk associated with a financial asset.
+It is subject to a number of key parameters and assumptions, including the estimates of probability of default, loss given default and discount rate, adjustments for forward looking information and other adjustment factors.
 Management judgement is involved in the selection of those parameters and the application of the assumptions.

-We identified the impairment allowance of financial assets classified as amortised cost as a key audit matter because of the inherent uncertainty and management judgement involved in the ECL model.
+We identified the impairment allowance of financial assets classified as amortised cost, amounts due from related parties and other Financial Assets as a key audit matter because of the inherent uncertainty due to prevailing uncertain and volatile macro-economic environment and management judgement involved in the ECL model.